tonytvo/blog-generator/content/blog/road-less-stupid/index.md

   - Who are the people in my organization that seem to require repeat conversations about the same issue?
   - What is the "belief coaching" they need to get clarity around the correct beliefs that will enable them to do and keep their job?
   - What is the deliverable that is missing?
-  -hat is the outcome I want that isn't being delivered?
+  - what is the outcome I want that isn't being delivered?
   - Where am I frustrated because an employee is not performing at the standard I expect (and set)?
   - Is the problem that I haven't set a clear standard?
   - Is the problem a lack of specificity about what I want it to look like?
 A lack of training?
 A lack of consistent coaching (calling it tight) when the problem arises?
 A lack of understanding about why this is important and why it needs to be done correctly every time?
   - Where have I created (or tolerated) a culture of mediocrity, an absence of accountability, a fear of saying what needs to be said, and an inattention to results, measurements, and periodic correction?
   - What is the belief my employees must have for this problem to persist and what belief needs to be substituted for my employee to excel?
   - Who needs to get an apology from me?
   - What is the coaching I need to deliver to make sure the problem gets fixed and stays that way?